CLSherrod/clsherrod.github.io/_posts/2013-12-11-nelson-mandela-hero.md

 published: true
 comments: true
 categories:
-- Essays
+  - Learning & Growth
 tags:
   - tribute
-permalink: "/nelson-mandela-hero/"
+permalink: /nelson-mandela-hero/
 excerpt: I learned from Nelson Mandala that it is best to not hate anyone, no matter what.
 ---
 I grew up reading about Nelson Mandela and rejoiced when he was finally released from prison like most of the rest of the planet.
 And I mourned his recent passing.